 A TruePort daemon needs to be run for each port configured.
-There are three ways to start TruePort
+There are three ways to start TruePort daemons:

-- Use the addports script, which will automatically starts each port as it is configured. - When the TruePort host reboots, a TruePort daemon for each port configured in the config.tp file will automatically be started by the trueport script, which can be found in the /etc/init.d/trueport script.
-The trueport script is enabled when the TruePort software is installed. - Enter the tpadm -s command to start specific individual ports or all the ports at one time; see TruePort Administration Tool (tpadm) Commands on page 14 for the command syntax.
+- Use the addports script, which will automatically starts each port as it is configured. - Run the startup script called S79tpadm, which can be found in the /etc/rc2.d directory.
+The S79tpadm script will automatically start all configured TruePort daemons every time the host boots up. - Enter the tpadm -s command to start specific individual ports or all the ports at one time; see TruePort Administration Tool (tpadm) Commands on page 15 for the command syntax.